goodguyry/postcss-tidy-columns/README.md

 See [PostCSS] docs for examples for your environment.

-## Properties
+## Tidy Properties

 ### Span

-The `tidy-span` property specifies the number of columns and adjacent column gaps (if any) the element should span.
+The `tidy-span` property specifies the number of columns and adjacent column gaps the element should span.

 > #### Syntax
 >